 Artist Unknown i an isn’t exactly unknown – he’s Ian De Novellis, a digital artist.
-Unknown i an hasn’t had decades of art experience.
-But his work encompasses an impressive array of colorful images.
+Unknown i an haven’t had decades of art experience.
+But his work encompasses an impressive array of colourful images.

-An interest in abandoned homes is what first inspired Kyle Thompson to pick up a camera.
+An interest in abandoned homes first inspired Kyle Thompson to pick up a camera.
 This initial inspiration can still be seen in his work today.

 Not all his images are a result of Photoshop manipulation.
 But he often uses compositing to create surreal images that feel post-apocalyptic.

 He also says he only knows the basics for Photoshop composting.
-If that’s true, his work shows what’s possible even without extensive Photoshop training.
+His work shows what’s possible even without extensive Photoshop training, if that’s true.